SpellholdStudios/Shadows_over_Soubar/README.md

 		0xEC20 MWI3 CGAMEANIMATIONTYPE_WIGHT3 animation is not used by mod, so its TP2 installation is removed (BAMs).
 	3. CBBANDEAD.CRE - animation fixed: IC_LICHBLACK instead of IC_MYCONID2.
 	4. Yeti animation is being installed into '0xE060 MLIC IC_LICH' slot (I hope we'll deal with NEJ later... and CtB).
 Corresponding creature files updated.
 	5. Remorhaz animation moved to 0xE230 MBRH IC_BEETLE_RHINOCEROS slot.
-English version BGmain.exe patch added to reduce MBRH moving speed.
+English version BGmain.exe patch added to reduce MBRH moving speed.<br>
 	:warning: ATTENTION!
-That could be valid only for an ENGLISH version<br>
+That could be valid only for an ENGLISH version.<br>
 	For other version it's necessary to search for C6 42 06 0A 8B 85 9C FB FF FF C6 40 07 0A and patch both 0A at found offsets with 6 : ------------^^----------------------------^^
 	6. Missed sound scheme 2DAs for MBRH and MLIC slots added + all necessary WAVs.
 	7. TS compatibility added (several dialogues).